What is Acne?

 Acne Treatments Available

-Although there isn’t a way to completely prevent acne, Sunflower Dermatology and Medical Day Spa provides several treatments to eliminate acne blemishes.
+Although there isn’t a way to completely prevent acne, Epiphany Dermatology and Medical Day Spa provides several treatments to eliminate acne blemishes.
 It is important to treat early and aggressively to prevent scarring, or excessive increase in pigmentation on the affected areas of the skin.

 It is our priority to ensure that every one of our clients gets individual skin evaluation so that they can get a customized skin care plan that best suits their needs.
 To best understand your skin care needs, we recommend a Visia Skin Consultation.
 The VISIA Skin Analysis System is a high-tech imaging system that provides an easy-to-understand, objective evaluation of your skin.